Charles Hope, Lord Granton: Life

-He died at his home on 12 Moray Place, Edinburgh on 30 October 1851, aged 89.
+He died at his home on 12 Moray Place, Edinburgh, on 30 October 1851, aged 89.
 He was buried in the mausoleum at Hopetoun House on 4 November 1851.

 Assessment

-Hope was a man of imposing presence, with a magnificent voice, which, according to Lord Cockburn, 'was surpassed by that of the great Mrs. Siddons alone', and a wonderful gift of declamation.
+Hope was a man of imposing presence, with a voice, which, according to Lord Cockburn, 'was surpassed by that of the great Mrs. Siddons alone', and he was known for his strong ability in public speaking.

 Though a violent political partisan, and greatly wanting in tact and judgment, 'his integrity, candour, kindness, and gentlemanlike manners and feelings gained him almost unanimous esteem'.
 His charges to juries were singularly persuasive and impressive.
 Lockhart gives a graphic account of Hope's majestic bearing on the bench in 'Peter's Letters to his Kinsfolk' (1819, ii.
 102–8), while recording what he describes 'as without exception the finest piece of judicial eloquence, delivered in the finest possible way by the Lord-president Hope.'

 When the volunteer movement began, owing to the French war, Hope enlisted as a private in the first regiment of Royal Edinburgh Volunteers.

 He was afterwards appointed Lieutenant-Colonel of the Corps, and performed the duties of that office with enthusiasm for several years, until the regiment was disbanded for the second time in 1814.

 In December 1819, when the 'old blues' were once more summoned together, he made them 'one of the most eloquent addresses that ever was heard', and daily inspected the volunteers on duty at Edinburgh Castle while the regular troops were despatched to the western counties.

 Hope's famous regimental orders of 18 October 1803, containing most curious and minute details, are given at length in Cockburn's 'Memorials'.

 Family

-On 8 August 1793 Hope married his cousin Lady Charlotte Hope, second daughter of John Hope, 2nd Earl of Hopetoun, by his third wife, Lady Elizabeth Leslie, second daughter of Alexander, fifth earl of Leven and Melville, by whom he had four sons- of whom the eldest, John (1794–1858), was Solicitor General for Scotland from 1822 to 1830- and eight daughters.
-His daughter Ann Wilhelmina was married to Hercules Robertson, Lord Benholme and his eighth and last daughter, Louisa Octavia Augusta Hope, was a promoter of domestic education.
+On 8 August 1793 Hope married his cousin Lady Charlotte Hope, second daughter of John Hope, 2nd Earl of Hopetoun, by his third wife, Lady Elizabeth Leslie, second daughter of Alexander, fifth earl of Leven and Melville, by whom he had four sons, the eldest of whom, John (1794–1858), was Solicitor General for Scotland from 1822 to 1830, and eight daughters.
+His daughter Ann Wilhelmina was married to Hercules Robertson, Lord Benholme, and his eighth and last daughter, Louisa Octavia Augusta Hope, was a promoter of domestic education.

 His wife died at Edinburgh on 22 January 1834, aged 62.

 David Hope, Baron Hope of Craighead, Lord President of the Court of Session from 1989 to 1996, descends from Lord Granton's third son.